survivejs/react-book/manuscript/11_styling_react.md

 ### BEM

 BEM originates from Yandex.
 They realized the traditional way of dealing with CSS isn't enough.
-As a result they decided to do something about it.
+As a result, they decided to do something about it.
 The goal of BEM is to allow reusable components and code sharing through that.
 Sites such as [Get BEM](http://getbem.com/) help you to understand the methodology in more detail.

 Maintaining long class names BEM requires can be arduous.
 Thus various libraries have appeared to make this easier.
 For React examples of these are [react-bem-helper](https://www.npmjs.com/package/react-bem-helper), [react-bem-render](https://www.npmjs.com/package/react-bem-render) and [bem-react](https://www.npmjs.com/package/bem-react).